catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### ORM

-* The ORM system means that as a developer, you can write high level code to create, read, update, delete (CRUD)
+* The ORM system means that as a developer, you can write high level code to create, read, update, and delete.
+Known as CRUD, these are the four basic functions of database storage.
-* You do not need to write raw SQL or build sql queries using "Active Record" style syntax
+* You do not need to write raw SQL or build sql queries, though you can if you need to.
-  + Should you require advanced queries or raw syntax, you are still allowed the flexibility to do this
+* Uses "Active Record" style syntax

 ### How to use the ORM